dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### Closure type parameters
 In Groovy types and type parameters are optional.
-You can skip types all together or specify them in when you feel like doing it.
+You can skip types all together or specify them when you feel like doing it.
 I found it useful to always add types to libraries and other APIs which might be heavily used from other code.
-It works fine except for ``Closure<V>`` type which has type parameter only for its return value.
+It works fine except for the ``Closure<V>`` type which has a type parameter only for its return value.
 To be fair, there is ``ClosureParams`` annotation to specify types for closure inputs, but it's too painful to use.

 In Kotlin, closures (aka lambdas) have type parameters for inputs and output as you would expect.